Scaffold-Stark/speedrunstark/README.md

 ![readme-3](https://raw.githubusercontent.com/Quantum3-Labs/speedrunstark/dice-game/packages/nextjs/public/hero3.png)

+📚 This tutorial is meant for developers that already understand the 🖍️ basics: Starklings or Node Guardians

 > 🎰 Randomness is tricky on a public deterministic blockchain.
 The block hash is an easy to use, but very weak form of randomness.
 This challenge will give you an example of a contract using block hash to create random numbers.
 This randomness is exploitable.
 Other, stronger forms of randomness include commit/reveal schemes, oracles, or VRF from Chainlink.

 > 💬 Dice Game is a contract that allows users to roll the dice to try and win the prize.
 If players roll either a 0, 1, 2, 3, 4 or 5 they will win the current prize amount.
 The initial prize is 10% of the contract's balance, which starts out at .05 Eth.